 The 2010 healthcare reform, the Affordable Care Act, has made a significant dent in the problem.
 Beginning in 2014, when the reform’s full set of provisions took effect, we see a sharp fall in the uninsured share.
 The Affordable Care Act is expected to eventually reduce that share to perhaps 6-8%.
 That would be a substantial improvement in economic security, but it will still leave us well short of where we could be, and where every other affluent nation has been for some time.

 Second, it isn’t only the uninsured who are insecure.
-Some Americans have a health insurance policy that is inadequate.28 Each year 20% of Americans say they or a member of their family have put off medical treatment for a serious condition because of the extra cost they would have to pay.29 They can indeed end up with a large out-of-pocket medical expense if they get treated.
+Some Americans have a health insurance policy that is inadequate.29 As figure 5 shows, 60% of Americans say they worry a great deal about the availability and affordability of health care.
 Out-of-pocket expenses allowed by insurance plans sold on the national health insurance exchanges can be as high as $13,700 a year for a family.30 In a survey by the Commonwealth Fund, 29% of American adults aged 19 to 64 who had health insurance throughout the year reported that they had outstanding medical debt, had trouble paying medical bills, were contacted by a collection agency for unpaid medical bills, or had to alter their way of life in order to pay medical bills.31 And a survey by the Kaiser Foundation and the New York Times found that “while insurance may protect people from having medical bills problems in the first place, once those problems occur the consequences are similar regardless of insurance status.
 Among those with medical bill problems, almost identical shares of the insured (44%) and uninsured (45%) say the bills have had a major impact on their families.”32 About one-quarter of Americans who file for bankruptcy do so mainly because of a large medical bill, and among those with medical bill problems, bankruptcy is just as likely for those with health insurance as for those without it.33 Bankruptcy filings increased from an average of 0.2% of the population each year in the 1980s to 0.4% in the 1990s to 0.5% in the 2000s.

 WEALTH AS A BACKSTOP?